VirtualPlantLab/VPLTutorials/README.md

 # VPLTutorials

 Collection of tutorials for [VPL](https://virtualplantlab.com/dev/).
-Each tutorial is given in two different formats:
+Each tutorial is given in three different formats:

-- As a Julia source file (`.jl`) with documentation as comments.
+- As a Julia source file (`script`) without any comments.

-- As a markdown file (`.md`).
+- As a markdown file (`markdown`).
 VS Code may be used to render it but also execute the code in each cell if the Julia extension is installed.

+- As a Jupyter notebook (`notebook`).
+These may be used with the package IJulia.
+-
-In addition to VPL, the tutorials some of the require the following packages:
+In addition to VirtualPlantLab.jl, some of the tutorials may require the following packages:

 - [SkyDomes.jl](https://github.com/VirtualPlantLab/SkyDomes.jl)
 - [Ecophys.jl](https://github.com/VirtualPlantLab/Ecophys.jl)